Alpine-DAV/ascent/src/docs/sphinx/Tutorial.rst

 Demo 3: Creating Cinema Extracts
 ----------------------------------

+*Use Ascent to create a Cinema database from Cloverleaf3D that can be explored after the simulation finishes*

 * cloverleaf3d: cinema spec a

 Demo 4: Custom Python Extracts
 -----------------------------------

-* cloverleaf3d: custom python histogram
+*Use Ascent to run a Python script which computes a histogram of Cloverleaf3D's energy field in situ*

 Ascent's python extract provides a simple path to run python scripts for custom analysis.
+Ascent provides the python environment, so python extracts can for any host code (even those without a Python interface).

-For this demo we use numpy and mpi4py to compute a histogram of Cloverleaf's energy field.
+For this demo we use numpy and mpi4py to compute a histogram of Cloverleaf3D's energy field.

-First, since we will use the Cloverleaf3d Ascent integration, make sure you are in ``examples/proxies/cloverleaf3d`` directory of your Ascent install.
+First, since we will use the Cloverleaf3D Ascent integration, make sure you are in ``examples/proxies/cloverleaf3d`` directory of your Ascent install.
 Then edit the ``ascent_actions.json`` file to define a single python extract that runs a script file: